 Table of Contents

-Introduction 1.Terrestrial biodiversity and landscape use across the country: a brief overview 2.
-Amami Oshima: a treasure island of unique species impacted by logging during the 20th century 3.
-Amami Oshima (2): controlling mongoose populations and a new period of nature conservation 4.
-Forests utilization in Fukushima before and after the 2011 power plant accident 5.
-Forests and satoyama landscapes in the suburb of a metropolitan area 6.
+Introduction: aims and scope 1.Terrestrial biodiversity and landscape use across the country 2.
+Amami Oshima 3.
+Amami Oshima (2) 4.
+Forest utilisation in Fukushima before and after the 2011 power plant accident 5.
+Forests and Satoyama landscapes in the suburb of a metropolitan area 6.
 Regional comparison and summary discussion

-Ken Sugimura is former Professor of Environmental Science at Nagasaki University, Japan (Retired in March 2020).
+Ken Sugimura is former professor of Environmental Science at Nagasaki University, Japan (he retired in March 2020).